premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 If time can move slower or faster depending on the speed and gravity, how far can we stretch the concept of time dilation?

 - If time can move slower, is there a place in the universe where the time stops?
 - If time can move faster, is there a place in the universe where time is infinitely fast, to the point the concept of time breaks down?
-The time is so fast that the whole universe is born and dead infinitely in a vicious cycle before even we could conceive that this is happening.
+The time is so fast that the whole universe is born and dead infinitely in a vicious cycle before we could even conceive that this is happening.
 To an external observer, it would appear as if nothing is happening, the time stops.
 - If infinitely fast time and frozen time would look very similar, can we conceive this as a circle of time?.
 Infinitely fast -> Still -> Slow -> Fast -> Infinitely fast
-- If the circle of time exists and the universe flows through the circle of time, Is there any way possible for us to even observe this?
+- If the circle of time exists and the universe flows through the circle of time, Is there any possible way for us to observe this?
 - If any of the above is not possible due to physical constraints, what are the practical limits on how fast/slow time can go relative to time on Earth?
 Can we define a boundary for time dilation?

 ### Conclusion